-In this episode I’d like to share with you a very important concept, a very important action for you to be successful in trading.
-It is one of the more important things that you need to do in order to be successful and it is a very simple concept but it is very difficult to do.
+In this episode, I’d like to share with you a fundamental concept, a significant action for you to be successful in trading.
+It is one of the more important things that you need to do to be successful, and it is a very simple concept, but it is tough to do.
 And that concept is proper thinking but more importantly it’s all about thinking.

 Back when I was studying a lot of business development, a lot of personal growth, reading al lot of books, watching a lot of video courses, attending a bunch of seminars and I was doing a lot of growth, a lot of educational growth process in my life, I hear this concept from Brian Tracy in one of the business development courses.
-I still read lot of books and a lot of video courses and I still continue to grow that education side, but I did a lot more of it back then and that’s really were a lot of the puzzle pieces started to fit together for me.
+I still read a lot of books and a lot of video courses, and I continue to grow that education side, but I did a lot more of it back then, and that is a lot of the puzzle pieces started to fit together for me.
 When I heard this concept about of thinking it started to put more and more puzzle pieces for me together.

 What happens with thinking is, once you have the appropriate thinking process, this allows you to have better choices.
 You’re thinking about the better choices that are coming your way.
-After the choices, it allows you to do better actions and when you have better actions, you take the actions on those steps, you have better results.
+After the choices, it will enable you to do better actions, and when you have better actions, you take the actions on those steps, you have better results.